Evie-Skinner18/superTexter/README.md

 # Super Texter

 This is a funky app that sends cheerful text messages!
+It leverages the Twilio and Inspirational-Quote libraries to send you an inspirational quote in an SMS which will brighten up your day.

+## Tools and Technologies Used